REACH Fellowship Program for Senior Residents

 There is a minimum 75% effort on a REACH research project with a salary of up to $46,000.
 Supplementation is permitted up to but not exceeding the maximum allowed for a postdoctoral researcher with DVM and newly completed residency as deemed by UCD current salary scales.
 A mid-term research meeting will take place (at the 6th month point) to determine progress with the REACH fellow, mentor(s), and GSSP committee members (including Dr. Pessah) to assess progress on REACH research for each fellow.

-Applications are due January 17th, 2017 and will be reviewed in March by the GSSP faculty review committee.
-Up to 2 awards are anticipated and will be announced in early April.
+Applications are due January 17th, 2018 and will be reviewed in March by the GSSP faculty review committee.
+One award is anticipated and will be announced in early April.
 The REACH Fellowship Program funding period is 01 October through 30 September.
 Applicants with the highest likelihood to succeed, and those that fit School and REACH Fellowship Program priorities, will be most competitive for funding.